 For cheaper classes, consider looking through various profiles and choosing art students.
 They often give classes to pass on their knowledge, earn a bit of money and gain valuable teaching experience.

 Whatever their motivation, their prices are usually the lowest.

 Prices can also depend on where you live.

 So while drawing classes in Australia average around $30 for a one-hour lesson, different cities may have slightly cheaper prices, depending on the market.

 It’s important to check prices before choosing a drawing lesson.

-Today, you can contact your teacher and ask him questions via webcam - he might not be looking over your shoulder, but he can still give you tips on how to use a certain technique - blending, crumbling, wash, blending etc.
+Today, you can contact your teacher and ask them questions via webcam - they might not be looking over your shoulder, but they can still give you tips on how to use a certain technique - blending, crumbling, wash, blending etc.

-How Much Do Art Supplies Cost?
+How Much will Art Supplies Cost?

-They will be more or less expensive depending on the quality and size of the box.
+They will be more or less expensive depending on the quality and quantity you buy.